USAA vs. State Farm: Which one is the cheapest?

 USAA vs. State Farm: The bottom line

-Both USAA and State Farm are good insurance companies, but if cheaper rates are your top priority, USAA might be the best option for you.
-Still, it's a good idea to look at more than just price and compare quotes from different companies to find the best car insurance for your needs.
+Both USAA and State Farm are solid insurance companies, but if rates are what matter most to you, USAA may be the choice for you.
+However, we always recommend considering more than just rates to find the best car insurance for your needs and comparing quotes from multiple companies.

 Methodology